slamora/brackets-wiki/Localization-Tests.md

 ### Write Permissions

 1. In the operating system, remove **write** permissions from ``index.html``.
-On mac, use ``chmod 444 index.html``.
-On windows, open the file properties dialog.
+On Mac, use ``chmod 444 index.html``.
+On Windows, open the file properties dialog.
 Under "Security", click "Edit...".
 Choose your user account, then check the "Deny" checkbox for the "Write" permission.
 Save permission changes when finished.
 2. In Brackets, open ``index.html``
 3. Make any edit to the file
 4. Click ``File > Save`` menu